RaymondNalezitij/News_app/readme.md

 5. Finally, we will need npm which comes with Node.js.
    Node.js installation guide can be found here https://nodejs.org/en/

+6. To finish npm installation run:
+   - npm install
+   - npm run build

-6. Install laravel dependencies using composer install
+7. Install laravel dependencies using: composer install

-7. Go to project directory rename the .env.example to .env and if needed change the:
+8. Go to project directory rename the .env.example to .env and if needed change the:
    - DB_DATABASE
    - DB_USERNAME
    - DB_PASSWORD

    to the parameters that you have set for your mysql

-8. Go to project directory and in your terminal run : php artisan migrate --seed
+9. Go to project directory and in your terminal run : php artisan migrate --seed

-9. To run the project in your terminal run : php artisan serve
+10. To run the project in your terminal run : php artisan serve

 <h1>After starting</h1>